When Workers Support the "Flight Plan"

 The business had begun as REMEC Defense and Space 20 years earlier, the brainchild of four entrepreneurs with no employees or revenue to face the challenges of growth.
-By 2005, having grown to 1,000 employees generating $100 million in revenue annually, the owners sold REMEC to Cobham plc in England and remained on board as managers.
+Having grown to 1,000 employees generating $100 million in revenue annually, the owners sold REMEC to Cobham plc in England and remained on board as managers.

 A Common Language

 The first step in our transformation was coming up with a description of desired behaviors.
-Cobham executives partnered with Sandy Asch of the Alliance for Organizational Excellence in San Diego and established a code of conduct based on Excellence at Work: The Six Keys to Inspire Passion in the Workplace (WorldatWork Press, 2007).
+Cobham executives partnered with Sandy Asch of the Alliance for Organizational Excellence in San Diego and established a code of conduct based on Excellence at Work: The Six Keys to Inspire Passion in the Workplace.
 These principles stressed:

 - Communication—”use your words wisely,” meaning that each person has to understand the impact of his or her words in content and delivery, speaking in the language of possibility without condemnation or placing blame.